harinarayan/d3-book/self/ChangesAndEffects/README.md

 }
 ```
 ## dataset
-An array of objects like below
+An array of objects like below.
+Each object representing all that happened in a timeslot `time`.
 ```
 var dataset = [
     {